Ugh-that-guy/teveller/Teveller-CRB.md

 Heavy Weapons include GMPGs, explosives, Plasma Weapons, Fusion Weapons, and similar heavy heavy weapons.

 Applying Damage
-Cepheus Deluxe uses two attributes to denote a character’s resistance to damage.
+TevellerRPG uses two attributes to denote a character’s resistance to damage.
 The first is Stamina, which represents the character’s toughness and ability to shrug off minor wounds.
 Lifeblood is the character’s health: loss of Lifeblood represents more serious damage.
 After any successful attack, apply damage, after first subtracting armor.
 All damage is first applied to the target’s Stamina.
 After Stamina reaches zero, any excess or additional damage is then applied to the target’s Lifeblood.

 Knockdown